Friday November 21, 2014 at 7:07 AM | 1 Comment

 Come to Le Massif in the winter for skiing or sledding.

 Insider Tip: Check out the often over-looked beach of Saint-Irénée.

 Just outside of La Malbaie you can visit La Maison du Bootlegger and have lunch there, too.

 Have you traveled to Quebec, Canada?
 What are your favorite things to do in the region of Charlevoix?

 For additional insider tips follow Luxury Travel Writer Nancy D. Brown on Twitter @Nancydbrown, follow @tourismQuebec on Twitter and if you speak French @gocharlevoix.

 If You Go:

 Article written by, video and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
 I was a guest of Quebec Tourism.
-All opinions are my own.
+All opinions from my visit to Charlevoix are my own.